Minnesota Real Estate Investors Association, Inc.

 • More days on market = more negotiation power.

-1. Get Comfortable Talking to Distressed Selle
+1. Get Comfortable Talking to Distressed Sellers

 How do I Create an Effective Business Plan for my Real Estate Business?